music dictionary : Ad - Ad

 Adrastea(from the Greek Adrasteia a reference to the daughter of Zeus, distributor of rewards and punishments, literally 'she from whom there is no escape') nemesis

-adrede(Spanish) on purpose
+adrede(Spanish) on purpose, deliberately

 ad rem(Latin) to the point, relevent to the subject under discussion